Depression Treatment – Psychology Gold Coast

 Depression is a common mental health concern among men & women, young & old.
-Read below to find out more information about how to identify the signs of depression, what causes depression, and available depression treatment.
+Ashley Gilmour, our Gold Coast Psychologist specialises in depression treatment.
+Read below to learn information about how to identify the signs of depression, what causes depression, and available depression treatment.

 You may find it surprising that the experience of depression or depressive symptoms, or other mental health issues, among our communities is rather quite common; many people whom we come across on a day to day basis are likely to have had or will experience some sort of depressive symptoms.
 Depression is a common mental health condition with a clinical depression affecting approximately one in seven people (14.3%) in Australia in their lifetime, with about 45% of Australians likely to experience some sort of mental health condition at some point in their life.

 Clinical depression is classified as a Mood Disorder and is also referred to as ‘Unipolar Depression’ to differentiate it from ‘Bipolar Affective Disorder’ (also known as Bipolar Disorder, Bipolar Depression, and the older term Manic Depression).
 For some people, their depressive symptoms remain at a sub-clinical severity which means that they experience some depressive symptoms, but the range, severity and/or duration of their depressive symptoms is not severe enough to be classified as a clinical depression.

 To be classified as a clinical depression, the following features must be met:

 - A range of symptoms of required duration and severity

 - Clinically significant impairment to social, occupational, or other important areas of functioning

 - The depressive symptoms must not be due to a medical condition, or better classified under some other mental illness.